Growing Herbs Indoors. Is it Possible?

 between waterings.

-If you are growing herbs in pots for the first time, start with the
+If you are growing herbs in containers for the first time, start with

 easy herbs